rust-lang/rust/README.md

   harness](https://github.com/rust-lang/miri/issues/1702).
 This has no effect unless `-Zmiri-disable-isolation` is also set.
 * `-Zmiri-env-forward=<var>` forwards the `var` environment variable to the interpreted program.
 Can be used multiple times to forward several variables.
-This has no effect if `-Zmiri-disable-isolation` is set.
+This takes precedence over `-Zmiri-env-exclude`: if a variable is both forwarded and exluced, it *will* get forwarded.
+This means in particular `-Zmiri-env-forward=TERM` overwrites the default exclusion of `TERM`.
 * `-Zmiri-ignore-leaks` disables the memory leak checker, and also allows some remaining threads to exist when the main thread exits.
 * `-Zmiri-permissive-provenance` disables the warning for integer-to-pointer casts and